jsorant/fulll-back/README.md

 Maximize parallelization to have the fastest feedback on the build.

-CD: Based on my experience, I'll will cover a Kubernetes deployment in a cluster managed with OpenShift/OpenStack
+CD: Based on my experience, I will cover a Kubernetes deployment in a cluster managed with OpenShift/OpenStack

 - Track changes on the Docker registry (Harbor/pulling) with a dedicated tool to trigger automatic deployment (ArgoCD)
 - Write manifests (infratructure as code) to setup the pods, services, deployments, HA strategies...